 When the relationship between two parents is ending, a parent may be worried about how the end of that relationship will impact their day-to-day contact and involvement with their child.

 Under Texas Family Code Section 153.002, the best interest of the child is the court’s primary consideration in deciding issues of conservatorship and possession of and access to a child.
 The Texas Supreme Court has identified some factors a court can consider when deciding what is in the child’s best interest.
 These factors fall within three broad categories: (1) caring for the child, (2) maintaining family relationships, and (3) parental fitness.

-Determining how the facts of your case align with the best interest factors the court will be weighing is where the advice of an experience family law attorney is crucial to the success of your case.
-Before your meeting with Kathryn to discuss your custody case, you should be prepared to discuss the following:
+Determining how the facts of your case align with the best interest factors the court will be weighing is where the advice of an experienced family law attorney is crucial to the success of your case.
+To prepare for your consultation to discuss your custody case, you should be ready to discuss the following:

 - The physical and emotional needs of your child